 Binghamton University is one of the finest schools in the United States for Economics.
 Binghamton University economics students make 15.9% more than the average economics grad.
-This school is located in the suburban area of Vestal, New York, near to shops and other entertainment.
+Located in Vestal, New York, Binghamton University affords a dependable, suburban experience for individuals.

 Austin College is a wonderful option for students pursuing an Economics degree.
 Located in Sherman, Texas, this college is best suited for students who blossom in an urban atmosphere.

 Many Austin College freshmen get scholarships.
 This school offers graduate degree programs for students who would like to proceed after earning a bachelor's degree.
 Take a deeper dive and see just how Austin College ranks in other categories.

 It is hard to beat University at Albany if you want to pursue Economics as a major.
 Positioned in Albany, New York, this college is a very good final choice for students who enjoy the thrill of a significant city.

 Only 5.0% of University at Albany graduates have defaulted on their student loans.
 That's notable, because the national average is 7.0%.
 The student body at University at Albany is remarkably diverse and welcomes undergraduates from across 23 U.S. states and 46 nations around the world.
 Interested in knowing more about University at Albany's campus?
 Go on a virtual tour.

 It's difficult to beat Iowa State University if you want to pursue Economics as a major.
 Students who graduate from this program report average early career earnings of economics and mid-career earnings of $89,930.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.